kavyar1822/AI-Based-Document-Search-Engine/README.md

 Users upload documents such as PDFs and text files into the system.

 ### Step 2: Text Extraction
-The system extracts textual content from uploaded documents using document processing libraries.
+The system extracts textual content from uploaded documents using document processing libraries such as PyPDF2.

+### Step 3: OCR Processing
+If the document is scanned or image-based, OCR tools such as Tesseract OCR or EasyOCR are used to extract readable text.

-### Step 3: Data Preprocessing
+### Step 4: Data Preprocessing
 The extracted text is cleaned by:
 - Removing unwanted characters
 - Eliminating extra spaces
 - Formatting text properly
+- Normalizing textual data

-### Step 4: Text Chunking
+### Step 5: Text Chunking
 Large documents are divided into smaller chunks to improve semantic retrieval efficiency and context handling.

-### Step 5: Embedding Generation
+### Step 6: Embedding Generation
-Sentence Transformer models convert text chunks into vector embeddings that represent semantic meaning.
+Sentence Transformer models convert text chunks into vector embeddings representing semantic meaning.

-### Step 6: Vector Storage
+### Step 7: Vector Storage
 The generated embeddings are stored in the FAISS vector database for efficient similarity search.

-### Step 7: User Query Processing
+### Step 8: User Query Processing
 When a user enters a query, the query is also converted into vector embeddings.

-### Step 8: Semantic Similarity Search
+### Step 9: Semantic Similarity Search
 The system compares query embeddings with stored document embeddings using vector similarity techniques and retrieves the most relevant chunks.

-### Step 9: Answer Generation
+### Step 10: Answer Generation
-The retrieved document chunks are passed to a Large Language Model (LLM) to generate context-aware responses.
+The retrieved document chunks are passed to a Large Language Model (LLM) to generate intelligent and context-aware responses.

-### Step 10: Result Display
+### Step 11: Result Display
 The generated answer and related document information are displayed to the user.

 ---

 ## 7.2 System Architecture

-The proposed system architecture consists of document processing, semantic embedding generation, vector storage, similarity retrieval, and AI-based answer generation modules.
+The proposed system architecture consists of document processing, OCR-based extraction, semantic embedding generation, vector storage, similarity retrieval, and AI-based answer generation modules.

 ### Architecture Flow